On Thurston's Euler class one conjecture: Preliminaries

 \subsection{Pseudo-Anosov maps}

-Let $S := S_g$ be a surface of genus $g$.
-A multi-curve on $S$ is a union of disjoint simple closed curves on $S$.
-Given a homeomorphism $\phi$ of $S$, one can look at the action of $\phi$ on the set of multi-curves on $S$.
-Pseudo-Anosov homeomorphisms can be characterized by the property that they do not fix isotopy class of any multi-curve. \\ Thurston's hyperbolization theorem states that the mapping torus of a homeomorphism $\phi : S \longrightarrow S$ is a hyperbolic manifold if and only if $\phi$ is isotopic to a pseudo-Anosov representative.
+Let $S := S_g$ be a closed, orientable surface of genus $g$.
+A \emph{multicurve} is a union of distinct (up to isotopy) and disjoint essential simple closed curves on $S$.
+Given a homeomorphism $\phi$ of $S$, one can look at the action of $\phi$ on the set of multicurves on $S$.
+Pseudo-Anosov homeomorphisms can be characterized by the property that they do not fix the isotopy class of any multicurve \cite{thurston1988geometry}.
+See Fathi, Laudenbach and Po\'{e}naru \cite{fathi1979travaux} or the English translation \cite{fathi2012thurston} for an exposition of the rich theory of pseudo-Anosov maps.

+Thurston's hyperbolization theorem for fibered 3-manifolds states that the mapping torus of a homeomorphism $\phi \colon S \longrightarrow S$ is a hyperbolic manifold if and only if $\phi$ is isotopic to a pseudo-Anosov map \cite{thurston1998hyperbolic}.
+See Otal \cite{otal2001hyperbolization}.